Chapter 17.24

 Development may be allowed in seismic hazard areas when all of the following apply:

-B. If a site is subject to seismic risk, the applicant shall implement appropriate engineering design based on analysis by a qualified professional of the best available engineering and geological practices that either eliminates or minimizes the risk of structural damage or injury resulting from seismically induced settlement or soil liquefaction, including compliance with the following criteria:
+A. The applicant shall implement appropriate engineering design based on the recommendations within a geotechnical report of the best available engineering and geological practices that either eliminates or minimizes the risk of structural damage or injury resulting from seismically induced settlement or soil liquefaction, including compliance with the following criteria:

 2. Structures in seismic hazard areas shall conform to applicable analysis and design criteria of the International Building Code;